viniciusfdalfovo/desafio/README.md

 This project was developed for the Starter Technical Challenge for the position of backend developer.

-It consists of an API in PHP that queries all car models sold in Brazil from an informed brand.
-This data is obtained through a public API from FIPE(Fundo de Investimento em Pesquisa Econômica).
+It consists of an API developed in PHP that queries all car models sold in Brazil from an informed brand.
+This data is obtained through a public API from FIPE (Fundo de Investimento em Pesquisa Econômica).

 # Getting Started